pedrohassen/task-list-vue/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Git Test
-It's just a test for git
+It's just a test for git.
+But it is cool!

 # Wagner Esteve Aqui